KiranWarren/KiranWarren_T1A1/README.md

 c = a + b # float
 ```

 This code will run without error in Python, and it is NOT due to type coercion.
 What is occurring is that float and integer variables are objects with methods given by their class type.
-The integer add method does not know how to add a float value to itself, so Python attempts the reverse order and checks whether the float object's add method can add an integer to itself.
+The integer 'add' method does not know how to add a float value to itself, so Python attempts the reverse order and checks whether the float object's 'add' method can add an integer to itself.
 In this case, the float's add method does know how to add an integer.
 The resulting value in variable _c_ will also be of float type.

 ```python
 a = 6 # int